Ontario Steelhead Fishing: A Complete Guide

 Lure Fishing For Ontario Steelhead

-Some lures will work better for Ontario steelhead under certain conditions such as water clarity, water speed, and water temperature.
+Some lures will work better for steelhead under certain conditions such as water clarity, water speed, and water temperature.
 As an example, in very cold water, it’s hard to beat the slow enticing wobble of a Kwickfish.

 I discuss this and how to effectively catch more steelhead as well as my favorite lures in my article Tactics For Lure Fishing For Steelhead.